Alerting & On-Call — Observability & Reliability

 Key Points for Zero Trust & Network Security

-- Micro-segmentation replaces network perimeter — each service-to-service call is policy-controlled
+- Micro-segmentation replaces the old network perimeter.
+Each service-to-service call is policy-controlled.

 - mTLS provides both encryption and identity verification between services

-- Network policies in Kubernetes restrict pod-to-pod communication at the CNI level
+- Kubernetes network policies restrict pod-to-pod communication at the CNI level

-- Defense in depth — combine network policies, service mesh mTLS, and application-level authz
+- Defense in depth matters.
+Combine network policies, service mesh mTLS, and application-level authz together.

 Common Mistakes with Zero Trust & Network Security

-- Relying solely on network perimeter security — once inside, attackers move laterally
+- Relying only on network perimeter security.
+Once inside, attackers move laterally with zero resistance.

-- Not auditing policy changes — security policies need the same review process as code
+- Skipping audit trails on policy changes.
+Security policies need the same review process as application code.

-- Ignoring east-west traffic — most attacks exploit service-to-service communication, not north-south
+- Ignoring east-west traffic.
+Most real attacks exploit service-to-service communication, not north-south.

 Tools for Zero Trust & Network Security